loopbackio/loopback-next/SPIKE-NOTES.md

      `Lb3AppBooter`.
 Explain the differences (breaking changes) introduced by the migration.
 I believe the only difference is in the spec format: LB3 produces Swagger (OpenApi v2), LB4 produces OpenApi v3.

+6. Spike: dynamically updated LB3 API (routes + spec).
+In LB3, it's possible to change the shape of REST API at runtime by adding or removing shared methods or even entire models.
+The PoC version of LB3+LB4 does not support spec updates, we need to do a spike to find the best solution.
+(For example, `mountExpressRouter` can accept a spec getter instead of the spec object.)
+As for the actual request handling, the PoC version reloads route handlers in "full" mode but does not reload in "router" mode.
+As part of the stories created from the spike, we should fix "router" mode to reload the LB3 handler when needed.